Learn How a Short Sale or a Foreclosure Affects Credit

 You can't just wake up one morning and decide you're going to sell your home at a loss by asking for a short sale.
 It used to be that lenders wouldn't even consider a short sale if your payments are current, but that has changed.
 However, realize that lenders will be more agreeable to negotiation if your payments are in arrears.
 Plus, if you have cash assets, the lender might try to tap those accounts.

-How is a Short Sale Seller's Credit Affected?
+How Is a Short Sale Seller's Credit Affected?

 Fair Isaac released a report that says credit scores are affected about the same, whether a seller does a short sale or foreclosure.
-Fair Issac says the average points lost on a FICO score are as follows:
+Fair Isaac says the average points lost on a FICO score are as follows:

 - 30 days late: 40 to 110 points